Gering softball holds off Scottsbluff

 Scottsbluff's Sasha Paez, Mariyah Avila and Reagan Churchill all reached to load the bases with one out.
 However, Gering's Sarah Wiese was able to close the door with a pop-up and a strikeout to finish off the complete-game victory.

-Michaelson was extremely pleased with the way his pitcher handled the Scottsbluff hitters and with the way the Bulldogs played behind her.
+Michaelson said he was extremely pleased with the way his pitcher handled the Scottsbluff hitters and with the way the Bulldogs played behind her.

 Wiese earned the win in the circle giving up six runs on 10 hits with four strikeouts in seven innings of work.